February 14, 2023

 This post will focus on the most common causes of back pain on the bike:

-An excessively high seat can have the following impacts on back comfort.
+An excessively high saddle can have the following impacts on back comfort.

-An excessively high seat can reduce stability on the seat and result in corresponding low back issues.
+• An excessively high saddle can reduce stability on the saddle and result in corresponding low back issues.

-A high seat can directly result in the handlebars being lower relative to the seat, so by lowering without a corresponding lowering of the handlebar you’ll see a net reduction in handlebar drop.
+• A high saddle results in the handlebars being lower relative to the saddle, which can strain the low back.
+Raising the saddle without a corresponding increase of the handlebar height results in an effective increase in saddle to handlebar drop.

-An excessively low seat can have the following impacts on back comfort
+An excessively low saddle can have the following impacts on back comfort:

-An excessively low seat can affect the ability to hinge at the hips causing the rider to flex at the mid back to reach their handlebars.
+• An excessively low saddle can affect the ability to hinge at the hips causing the rider to flex at the mid back to reach their handlebars.

-A low seat can also force the rider to use their lower back and upper glute region to pedal causing a reduction in power and potential for low back pain.
+• A low saddle can also force the rider to use primarily their lower back and upper gluteal region to pedal causing a reduction in power and potential for low back pain.

 Saddle height is one of the first things to check

-Handlebar height can refer to the absolute height of the handlebar from a set point like the bottom bracket, or relative to the seat height (often referred to as handlebar drop).
+Handlebar height can refer to the absolute height of the handlebar from a set point like the bottom bracket, or relative to the saddle height (often referred to as handlebar drop).

-Too much handlebar drop is the most common handlebar issue we see causing back pain.
+Too much handlebar drop is the most common handlebar related issue we see causing back pain.

-It is rare for back pain to be caused by handlebars being too high but it does occasionally happen.
+It is rare for back pain to be caused by handlebars being too high but it does occasionally happen in more extreme circumstances.

 Handlebar height is a common cause of back pain while cycling